MrSuicideParrot/hassio-speedtest-addon/README.md

 Home Assistant has a native [integration with Speedtest.net](https://www.home-assistant.io/integrations/speedtestdotnet/).
 However, it uses a third-party speedtest implementation in python that may not produce accurate measures.
 This addon aims to integrate the [official speedtest binary](https://www.speedtest.net/apps/cli) with Home Assistant to mitigate this problem.

 There have been previous attempts to do this, but imply the installation of custom scripts and the `speedtest-cli` directly into the operating system.
-This
+This project overcomes this issue by creating an add-on that doesn't imply any modification in the underlying system.

 ## Installation
 1. Install the [official speedtest integration](https://www.home-assistant.io/integrations/speedtestdotnet/)